aarekaarid/taskmanager_spring/README.md

 ## Project Description
 This is Taskmanager App Backend part.
 It works as REST API.
 It's the backend part of the whole project.
-It goes along with taskmanager_vue repository.
+It goes along with Frontend part taskmanager_vue repository.

 ## Requirements
 For building and running the application you need: